-Manufacturer: Southern Scientific Limited Device: Care Wise C-Trak® Apollo Wireless Hanset and USB Cable WARNINGS Apollo Wireless Handset accessories sold with the C-Trak system are sold as non-sterile devices and must always be used within a sterile drape.
-Sterilisation of the handsets is possible, but optional, and can be used as an extra precaution if necessary; please see further information regarding the validated sterilisation methods in the table below.
+Manufacturer: Southern Scientific Limited Device: Care Wise C-Trak® Apollo Wireless Handset and USB Cable WARNINGS Apollo Wireless Handset accessories are sold as non-sterile devices and must always be used within a sterile drape.
 DO NOT AUTOCLAVE the handset.
 Steam or dry heat sterilisation will damage the gamma probe and cable, void the warranty and could result in injury to the operator or patient.
 DO NOT IMMERSE the handset or cable connections in liquids.
-IF STERILISED, THE HANDSET MUST BE PROCESSED WITH THE OMNIPROBE IN PLACE.
 Limitations on processing There are no known restrictions on number of processing cycles.